relsqui/humblewords/README.md

 You got it in 19 guesses!
 ```

-## Configuration
-You can change the word lists in use and the word wrap width by editing the variables in humble.sh.

-## What are the two word lists?
-`word_list.txt` is the list from which the game will select words.
-These are selected from COCA's 5000 most frequent American English words, omitting any with non-ASCII or uppercase. `valid_guesses.txt` is based on /usr/share/dict/words, with the same filters.
-They're separate to ensure that the game will only choose well-known words but you can guess more obscure ones if you wish.

 ## Why "Humble"?
 On the valid guess list, it's halfway between "binary" and "search."